canonical/sdkcraft/docs/tutorial/index.rst

           channel: latest/beta

-Mind that the :samp:`base` of the workshop must match the SDK's :samp:`base`.
+Mind that the :samp:`base` of the workshop must match the SDK :samp:`base`.

 .. note::

    Currently, there's no way to reference local SDK packages in a workshop.

-That was the last step of the tutorial;
+This was the last step of the tutorial;
-you are now familiar with the essential operations |project_markup| provides and have had your first taste of what it can accomplish for you.
+you are now familiar with the basic operations |project_markup| provides and have had your first taste of what it can do for you.